The Real Cost of Manual Lead Enrichment (And How to Automate It in 2 Weeks)

 Days 8-10: Configure trigger workflows.
 Two parallel tracks: real-time enrichment for inbound leads (form fills, demo requests) and batch enrichment for existing database records.
 Real-time matters most—responding within 5 minutes increases qualification likelihood by 21x.

 Days 11-12: Build lead scoring rules.
 Enriched data enables scoring that actually reflects buying potential.
-Company size plus industry plus title seniority equals score.
+Company size + industry + title seniority = score.
 Route high-scoring leads immediately; queue lower scores for nurture.
+See our lead scoring automation playbook for the complete framework.

 Days 13-14: Test, refine, launch.
 Run 100 leads through the complete workflow.
 Check enrichment accuracy, routing logic, and CRM data population.
 Fix what breaks (something always breaks).
 Go live.